Learn to read using time proven Phonetic methods.

 Whole Word vs. Intensive Phonics

-children memorize words with out learning about the connection between the letters
+instruction, children memorize words with out learning about the connection

-they are spelled with and the sounds those letters represent.
+between the letters they are spelled with and the sounds those letters

-excess of 10,000 words.
-In school they are taught to memorize between 200 and
+in excess of 10,000 words.
+In school they are taught to memorize between

-500 words a year from first to fifth grade.
-This means they have acquired a
+200 and 500 words a year from first to fifth grade.
+This means they have

-Examine the links below for much more information
+Examine the links below for much more useful information

 Amazon has a beautiful boxed edition of the 7 book McGuffey's set